 Choosing a Doctor

 💮 Social Security has some special doctor rules called Acceptable Medical Source

-💮 It is much easier to pass a review if you have at least one who doctor is an Acceptable Medical Source.
+💮 It be can easier to pass a review if you have at least one who doctor is an Acceptable Medical Source.

-💮 If your doctor is not an acceptable source, it is still possible to pass a review, but they will usually send you to be evaluated by a Social Security doctor before any decision gets made, and this doctor’s opinion may be given extra consideration.
+💮 If none of your doctors are an acceptable medical source, it is still possible to pass a review, but they will usually send you to be evaluated by a Social Security doctor before any decision gets made, and this doctor’s opinion may be given extra consideration.

-💮 When choosing a doctor it is a really (really!) good idea to collect and read their treatment notes so you can see if this doctor is able to accurately record your condition.
+💮 When visiting a new doctor it is a really (really!) good idea to collect and read their treatment notes so you can see if this doctor is able to accurately record your condition.